 Glory hallelujah!
-Eating heathy just became a lot easier (and tastier!) after introducing this Spicy Tilapia with Watermelon Pico into our dinner rotation.
-Easy to prepare, delicious and the epitome of summer fare.
+Eating heathy just became a lot easier (and tastier!) after introducing this Blackened Tilapia with Watermelon Salsa into our dinner rotation.
+Easy to prepare, delicious and the epitome of spring/summer fare.
+Sign me up!

 Healthy eating has never been my jam.
 I’d much rather focus on portion control than deprive myself of the foods I love so much (like this tomato and ricotta pasta).
 That’s always been the way I’ve kept my five-foot frame relatively trim in the years post high school when I could down an entire small pizza or eat McDonald’s cheeseburgers every day and not gain a pound.